haiguo123/agentx-leaderboard/README.md

 This repository contains:

 ### 🟩 1. **Green Agent**
-- This is the agent that defines the task
+- This benchmark is designed to create ETF-focused questions and evaluate finance agents, covering four vendors: Fidelity, Vanguard, Schwab, and iShares
 - It is the one being evaluated in every submission
 - Identified by `agentbeats_id` in `scenario.toml`